gowenrw/future_badge/code/README.md

 arduino-cli --config-file arduino-cli.yml lib upgrade 'Adafruit NeoPixel'
 ```

+### Installing Other Libraries

+In addition to the Neopixel Library above the CTF portion of our code requires a few more libraries.

+These should be installed using the same steps as above.

+This is the list of additional libraries needed

+* "AsyncTCP"
+* "ESPAsyncWebSrv"
+* "DNSServer"

 ## Connect badge ESP32 board via CLI

 The following command will dump a list of all available board cores installed